fareed1983/racer/README.md

 # Introduction

 This repository contains the source code for all software components of a self-driving car platform.
 The primary focus areas are as follows:
-1. Software to drive roubst hardware platform to study autonomous vehicles
+1. Software to drive roubst hardware platform to study autonomous vehicles providing a unique driving experience (WYSIWYG RXTX)
 2. Study of CNN based neural networks for a self-driving R/C car
 3. Image augmentation to improve neural network performance in autonomous vehicles